smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 !!! danger
     You can always get a new API token, but please note that when you get a new one, you can no longer use the previously issued token.

-!!! tip "With the generated API token, you can use all of ThanoSQL`s REST APIs"
+!!! tip "With the generated API token, you can use all of the ThanoSQL`s REST APIs"
     For more information about using the ThanoSQL's REST API, see [__ThanoSQL REST API Reference__](/en/how-to_guides/reference/#thanosql-rest-api-reference)

 ```sql